Marvel Cinematic Universe: Phase Five: Daredevil: Born Again season 1 (2025)

 Matt Murdock fights for justice while Wilson Fisk pursues his campaign as the mayor of New York City, causing their past identities to collide.

 Disney regained the rights to the Marvel Television series Daredevil (2015–2018) from Netflix in March 2022 and it began streaming on Disney+.
 Marvel Studios was developing a new Daredevil series by then, with Matt Corman and Chris Ord hired as head writers and executive producers in May.
 The series was announced in July with Charlie Cox returning as Matt Murdock / Daredevil and Vincent D'Onofrio returning as Wilson Fisk / Kingpin.
 Filming began in early March 2023, on location in New York, and also occurred at Silvercup Studios East.
 Production was suspended in June due to the writers' strike, with six of the series' episodes largely filmed.
 By late September 2023, Marvel Studios decided to creatively overhaul the series to bring it closer to the tone of the Netflix series, replacing Corman and Ord as head writers and releasing the remaining directors, with some elements already shot planned to be retained.
 The following month, Dario Scardapane was hired to serve as the showrunner, writing three new episodes including a new pilot as well as scenes for episodes already shot, while the duo of Justin Benson and Aaron Moorhead were hired to direct the remaining episodes.
 With the creative overhaul, it was decided that the planned 18-episode season would be split into two seasons.
 Filming resumed in January 2024, and wrapped in April.
 Michael Cuesta, Jeffrey Nachmanoff, and David Boyd served as credited directors of the season from their work on the original six episodes.
 The first season of Daredevil: Born Again premiered on March 4, 2025, and consists of nine episodes, concluding on April 15.
-A second season is expected to be released in March 2026, as part of Phase Six.
+A second season debuted in March 2026, as part of Phase Six.

 Daredevil: Born Again is set after the events of Echo, with a prologue in the first episode set in late 2025, before jumping ahead a year to late 2026 and continuing into early 2027.
 Mohan Kapur and Tony Dalton reprise their respective roles as Yusuf Khan and Jack Duquesne / Swordsman from previous MCU media, along with Deborah Ann Woll as Karen Page, Elden Henson as Foggy Nelson, Wilson Bethel as Benjamin "Dex" Poindexter / Bullseye, Ayelet Zurer as Vanessa Marianna-Fisk, Jon Bernthal as Frank Castle / Punisher, and Susan Varon as Josie from Marvel's Netflix television series.